Corner of Lansing St. and New York St., at the west end of Carroll Stadium

-RFaculty-Lead Research Opportunities Built into the curriculumExplore Research
+RFaculty-Led Research Opportunities Built into the CurriculumExplore research

 RISE offers two types of development grants for faculty interested in creating a new course or updating a new one.

 RISE courses are all over campus, and many fit with your major requirements.
 See our tutorial on finding RISE courses that work for you.